|The York Princesses

 Much is written about the York remnant after Henry Tudor came to power in 1485.
-The fate of men like John de la Pole and his brothers is well documented, but what about the women who suddenly found themselves on the wrong side of power?
+The fates of men like John de la Pole and his brothers are well documented, but what about the women who suddenly found themselves on the wrong side of power?
 No one knew this struggle more than the daughters of Edward IV and Elizabeth Woodville.
-They had been raised as royal princesses but were then named bastards of a dead king.
+They had been raised as royal princesses but found themselves named bastards of a dead king.

-The history of at least one York princess is well known.
+The history of at least one York princess is fairly well known.
 Elizabeth of York made her way in this new world as the wife of Henry Tudor, forging the new dynasty together for the sake of peace.
-Elizabeth is the focus of my novel, Plantagenet Princess, Tudor Queen.
 At the time of Henry’s coronation, Elizabeth also had four sisters who were destined to whatever future Henry determined for them.

 Elizabeth and Cecily had two sisters, as well as their two mysterious brothers, who died before their father’s death in 1483.
 Little Mary and Margaret would not face the tumultuous futures of their sisters.
 The next sister, more than six years younger than Cecily, was Anne.